dart-archive/jnigen/jni_gen/examples/in_app_java/README.md

 # In-App Java Example

-This example shows how to write custom java code in `android/app/src` and call it using `jni_gen` generated bindings.
+This example shows how to write custom java code in `android/app/src` and call it using `jnigen` generated bindings.

 #### How to run this example:
 * Run `flutter run` to run the app.

-* To regenerate bindings after changing Java code, run `flutter pub run jni_gen --config jnigen.yaml`.
-This requires at least one APK build to have been run before, so that it's possible for `jni_gen` to obtain classpaths of Android Gradle libraries.
+* To regenerate bindings after changing Java code, run `flutter pub run jnigen --config jnigen.yaml`.
+This requires at least one APK build to have been run before, so that it's possible for `jnigen` to obtain classpaths of Android Gradle libraries.
 Therefore, once run `flutter build apk` before generating bindings for the first time, or after a `flutter clean`.

 #### General steps
-These are general steps to integrate Java code into a flutter project using `jni_gen`.
+These are general steps to integrate Java code into a flutter project using `jnigen`.

 * Write Java code in suitable package folder, under `android/` subproject of the flutter app.